grblHAL/plugins/README.md

 * [Embroidery](https://github.com/grblHAL/Plugin_embroidery/) - adds functionality for streaming Brother .PES and Tajima .DST format files from SD card<sup>1</sup>. __NOTE:__ Under development, testers wanted.

+* [Miscellaneous](https://github.com/grblHAL/Plugins_misc/) - assorted small and useful plugins, follow the link to see which.

+### Third party plugins

+* ['Datron like' RGB indicator lights](https://github.com/5ocworkshop/grblhal-rgb-plugin) - by 5ocworkshop.

+* [Add status of digital aux outputs to real-time report](https://github.com/Avatario34/auxp) - by Avatario34.

 * [Pneumaseal](https://github.com/gcormier/grblhal-pneumaseal/) - for spindles requiring air to keep the bearing clean, this plugin will intelligently let you control a solenoid based on various conditions to reduce air usage when not required.

 * [Interlock](https://github.com/gcormier/grblhal-interlock/) - generic firmware interlock that inhibit spindle (M3/M4) and output (M62-M65) commands based on user defined states.

 * [Thermistor](https://github.com/gcormier/grblhal-thermistor/) - can read temperature from thermistors, and has configurable fault temperatures for detecting overheat conditions.
+> [!NOTE]
-Note - requires the appropriate resistor dividers, supply, ADC inputs  and code changes for your specific thermistor.
+> Requires the appropriate resistor dividers, supply, ADC inputs  and code changes for your specific thermistor.
 Defaults are for a Jianken JGL-80 ATC spindle.

-* [Miscellaneous](https://github.com/grblHAL/Plugins_misc/) - assorted small and useful plugins, follow the link to see which.

-### Third party plugins

-* ['Datron like' RGB indicator lights](https://github.com/5ocworkshop/grblhal-rgb-plugin) - by 5ocworkshop.
-* [Add status of digital aux outputs to real-time report](https://github.com/Avatario34/auxp) - by Avatario34.

 ### Example and template plugins

 A number of example and template plugins can be found [here](https://github.com/grblHAL/Templates/tree/master/my_plugin).
 Some are usable 'as-is', some not.
+> [!NOTE]

-__NOTE:__ The ESP32 and RP2040 drivers require the `AddMyPlugin` option to be set to `ON` in _CMakeLists.txt_ to enable compilation of _my_plugin.c_.
+> The ESP32 and RP2040 drivers require the `AddMyPlugin` option to be set to `ON` in _CMakeLists.txt_ to enable compilation of _my_plugin.c_.

 ### I have written a plugin and I want to make it available to grblHAL users